XCSoar/XCSoar/doc/devsetup.rst

-The Vagrantfile also mounts the XCSoar source directory on the host into the VM at ``/xcsoar-host-src`` and then uses git internally to clone that repository into the VM at ``$HOME/xcsoar-src``
+The Vagrantfile also mounts the XCSoar source directory on the host into the VM at ``/xcsoar-host-src`` and then uses git internally to clone that repository into the VM at ``$HOME/xcsoar-src``.

-Building with the default commands will then build the code in that directory, within the VM file system, and you need to extract the result of the built afterwards if needed.
-If you remote edit the code inside the VM, you need to push the changes back to the host (or to another remote) or copy the files befire destroying the instance.
+Building with the default commands will then build the code in that directory, within the VM file system, and you need to extract the result of the build afterwards if needed.
+If you remote edit the code inside the VM, you need to push the changes back to the host (or to another remote) or copy the files before destroying the instance.

-*Note for Windows users*: This works very well in Windows, but Vagrant will use VirtualBox as the default VM manager in the current configuration which can interfere with Hyper-V.
+*Note for Windows users*: This works very well in Windows, but Vagrant will use VirtualBox as the default VM manager in the current configuration, which can interfere with Hyper-V.
-Oracle (maintainer of VirtualBox) actually recommends to disable Hyper-V in the Windows features.
-However, Hyper-V is required for WSL2, so you might have to choose between using Vagrant with VirtualBox or using WSL2 for development, or to edit the Vagrantfile to use Hyper-V as the VM manager.
+Oracle (maintainer of VirtualBox) actually recommends disabling Hyper-V in the Windows features.
+However, Hyper-V is required for WSL2, so you might have to choose between using Vagrant with VirtualBox or using WSL2 for development, or edit the Vagrantfile to use Hyper-V as the VM manager.

-Currently (Oct 2024) testing shows that WSL2 builds much faster than VirtualBox on Windows.
+Currently (Oct 2024), testing shows that WSL2 builds much faster than VirtualBox on Windows.

 For more details and step-by-step instructions on using Vagrant, see "`Vagrant for automatic virtual machine setup`_",